 The program is free of charge.
 Students must use their own laptop and internet connection to participate.
 There are no required software or materials though students may choose to use research platforms or software applications for the assignments.
 Fees for these items will not be reimbursed.

-To participate in the program, college students are required to submit an application including a personal statement, two letters of recommendation, and a $20 application fee.
+To participate in the program, college students are required to submit an application including a personal statement and a $20 application fee.
 Potential candidates will be asked to complete an interview with the selection committee.
 Selected candidates will be notified via email.
-Application Deadline for Spring 2021: November 30, 2020
+Application Deadline for Summer 2021: April 15, 2021

 If you have any questions, please contact Brianna Marroquin, Program Associate at email@example.com.